 MOTIONS FOR CONTINUANCE

-All Motions for Continuance of matters scheduled before the General Magistrate shall be filed with the Court and emailed to 11THFCGM01@JUD11.FLCOURTS.ORG for review by the General Magistrate prior to the scheduled hearing.
-If both parties agree to the continuance, an Unopposed or Agreed Motion for Continuance can be filed, courtesy copy provided to the General Magistrate, the hearing will be continued, and a new hearing date will be given.
+All Motions for Continuance of matters scheduled before the Magistrate must be heard by the Magistrate.
+All Motions for Continuance must be filed with the Court and emailed to 11THFCGM01@JUD11.FLCOURTS.ORG for review by the Magistrate prior to the scheduled hearing.
+If both parties agree to the continuance, an Unopposed or Agreed Motion for Continuance can be filed, courtesy copy provided to the Magistrate, the hearing will be continued, and a new hearing date will be given.